Aam Olas EpisodesSocial IssuesTrending

 Raw public testimony matters because it shows how policy failure feels in lived terms.
 It may not provide a neat economic framework, but it reveals the sequence of pain clearly: price rise, income squeeze, debt pressure, emotional exhaustion, then public anger.

-Sometimes a frustrated monologue tells the social truth more directly than a formal press statement.
+Sometimes a frustrated citizen’s voice tells the social truth more directly than a formal press statement.

 Value Insight